Deep Learning for Inertial Sensor Alignment: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{nertial} sensors are available on most mobile devices and are used in a wide range of applications including navigation \cite{dissanayake2001aiding,freydin2022learning}, motion detection \cite{seel2014imu}, activity recognition \cite{ashry2020} and monitoring \cite{kashevnik2020cloud}, and other \cite{PENG2019247}.
-The inertial measurement unit, sometimes called the motion sensor, measures acceleration and angular velocity in the sensor frame at a rate typically ranging between 100-500 Hz depending on the hardware.
+\IEEEPARstart{I}{nertial} sensors are available on most mobile devices and are used in a wide range of applications including navigation \cite{dissanayake2001aiding,freydin2022learning}, {motion detection} \cite{seel2014imu, Jain2022}, activity recognition \cite{ashry2020}, {gait analysis} \cite{Gaud2023,semwal2022pattern}, and monitoring \cite{kashevnik2020cloud}, and other \cite{PENG2019247}.
+The inertial measurement unit, sometimes called a motion sensor, measures acceleration and angular velocity in the sensor frame at a sampling rate that depends on the hardware, typically between 100 and 500 Hz.
 Using IMU measurements has two notable properties: (1) the signals are noisy and (2) the acceleration and angular velocity vectors are obtained in the sensor frame.
-The noise is typically alleviated using classical signal processing methods and problem-specific modelling of the dynamics \cite{farrell2008aided}.
-However transitioning between different frames of reference requires the relative orientation between frames which is unknown in most cases.
+The noise is typically alleviated using classical signal processing methods and problem-specific modeling of the dynamics \cite{farrell2008aided}.
+However, transitioning between different frames of reference requires the relative orientation between frames which is unknown in most cases.
 In this work, a mobile device with an IMU is fixed to the dashboard of a car as shown in Figure \ref{fig:Smartphone} and the relative orientation between the IMU sensor and the car body is referred to as the mounting angle.
 More specifically, the problem is formulated such that only the yaw mounting angle is of interest, as shown in Figure \ref{fig:Smartphone_mounting_angle}.